Signs that your carpet needs some TLC

-Suitable for use on all water-resistant hard floors, the Iron & Velvet Sandalwood Floor Cleaner is highly concentrated for easy dilution and will lift dust, dirt and food splatters.
+Suitable for use on all water-resistant hard floors, the Iron & Velvet Sandalwood Floor Cleaner is highly concentrated for easy dilution and will lift dust, dirt and food splatters off the surface.

 A quick solution to try when you have carpet odour is to use baking soda, it can work wonders.
 Simply apply the baking soda over the affected area and gently brush the area to let the baking soda go into the fibres.
 Leave the baking soda to set for overnight or 1-2 days.
 After this, hoover the baking soda up and the odour should be removed or reduced.
 The baking soda is an effective biodegradable product that is very good at absorbing moisture and stains.
 When applied unto the carpet, it absorbs most of the stain, as well as the odour relating to them.